Assignments

 First Assignment

-For the first day, please read pages 4–8 in Tort Law: Cases & Critique and Taylor Swift, Philosopher of Forgiveness by Scott Hershovitz.
+For the first day, please read pages 4–8 in Tort Law: Cases & Critique, Taylor Swift, Philosopher of Forgiveness by Scott Hershovitz, and this article by Charlotte Kramon.
 I’d also strongly recommend reading Orin Kerr’s How to Read a Legal Opinion before diving into the cases.

 Course Materials